vshreyas/ai/README.md

 Design and architecture

 ----------------------------------------------
 Multi-threading was used to promote concurrent reading of log files with fairness.
-Turnaround time  for each message may be slightly higher than the specified interval T.
+Turnaround time  for each message may be slightly higher than the specified interval T. Some parameters of the system are configured based on the value of T and n(the number of files being monitored)

 High level description: